ohmss/workshop-betterreads/README.md

 Time: *50 minutes*.
 Difficulty: *Intermediate*.
 [Start Building!](#lets-start)

-A fully featured Spring Application on top of Cassandra showing
+A full-featured Spring Application on top of Cassandra showing

 * **Astra DB** (a Database-as-a-service built on Apache Cassandra)
 * **Spring Data:** the Object Mapping layer of Spring
 * **Spring Security:** how to handle authentication
-* **Spring MVC:** how to expose rest api and controllers
+* **Spring MVC:** how to expose REST API and controllers
 * **Thymeleaf:** how to build a user interface with Spring
 * **Spring Test:** How to run tests

 This application has been built by [**Java Brains**](https://www.youtube.com/channel/UCYt1sfh5464XaDBH0oH_o7Q), a great youtuber.
-On his channel you can find the full *Code with me Series*, 16 episodes for building the application step-by-step.
+On his channel you can find the full *Code with me Series*, 16 episodes for building this application step-by-step.